Rasmnev/git-sign-off/README.md

 # git-sign-off

-This package serves to add and check git signatures to your repository.
+Add and check git signatures to your repository to check conditions/tasks automatically.

-This is useful when you want to add a certificate that certain command passed successfully at a certain point of you repo timeline.
+Do you like automation?!
+So do we!

-To automate such processes add a `git sign-off` command to your git pre-commit hooks, and on your CI check that they are up-to-date with a simple `git sign-off-check`.
+Check any command success through `git sign-off` calls in your git pre-commit hooks.
+On your CI, check that they are up-to-date with a simple `git sign-off-check`.

 # Installation

-Just do it:
 ```bash
 pip install git-sign-off
 ```

-This installs two utilities `git-sign-off` and `git-sign-off-check` which you can use directly or through `git`'s command line.
+This installs programs `git-sign-off` and `git-sign-off-check`.
+Use them directly or through git commands.

 # Usage

-## Generate certificate
+### Create certificate

-Let's say you want your developers to prove they executed a piece of code locally.
-Run this:
+Prove that a command ran successfully locally through:

 ```bash
 git sign-off -c bash <run_my_local_sensitive_test.sh>
 ```

-If the "challenge" command executes successfully a certificate is added to your commit and you see this message:
+If the "challenge" command executes successfully a certificate is added to your commit.
+You will then see the message:
 > Added git-sign-off signature for task 'default'.

-## Check certificate
+### Check certificate

+Useful in CI or for other developers:

 ```bash
 git sign-off-check